Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Experiments

 \subsection{Implementation Details}

 Consisting with the setting of RocketQA V2~\cite{Ren2021RocketQAv2}, we choose the learned dual-encoder in the first step of RocketQA~\cite{Qu2021RocketQA} as the initialization of our dense retriever\footnote{The retriever can also be replaced with other trained retriever.
 We observed that using the trained model to initialize the retriever can help achieve slightly better results.}.
-We adopt two advanced cross-encoder rankers as our teacher model: RocketQAV2~\cite{Ren2021RocketQAv2} and R$^2$anker~\cite{zhou2022towards} \footnote{The results of BM25-reranking on MS-Marco Dev for R$^2$anker~\cite{zhou2022towards} and RocketQAV2~\cite{Ren2021RocketQAv2} are 40.1 and 40.7 respectively.}.
-For a given query, we construct $m$ denoised hard negatives with the method proposed by~\citet{Qu2021RocketQA}.
-For supervised learning, a positive passage and all the $m$ negatives are used.
-While for distillation, the candidate passage set for a query consists of $m$ original negatives, $m$ dark examples in $\mathcal{N}^{mix}_{i}$, and $5$ dark examples in $\mathcal{N}^{mask}_{i}$ with different masking ratios $m_{r} \in \{0.1,0.2,0.3, 0.4, 0.5\}$.
+We adopt two advanced cross-encoder rankers as our teacher model: RocketQAV2~\cite{Ren2021RocketQAv2} and R$^2$anker~\cite{zhou2022towards}\footnote{The results of BM25-reranking on MS-MARCO Dev for R$^2$anker~\cite{zhou2022towards} and RocketQAV2~\cite{Ren2021RocketQAv2} are 40.1 and 40.7 respectively.}.
+We randomly select $m$ hard negatives provided by~\citet{Ren2021RocketQAv2} for each query.
+For supervised learning, a positive passage and all the selected negatives are used.
+While for distillation, the candidate passage set for a query consists of $m$ original negatives, $m$ dark examples in $\mathcal{N}^{mix}_{i}$, and $5$ dark examples in $\mathcal{N}^{mask}_{i}$ with different masking ratios $m_{r} \in \{0.15,0.25,0.35, 0.45, 0.55\}$.
 We set the number of negatives $m$ to $10$ from $\{5,10,15,20,25,30\}$\footnote{We found $m=15$ to be the optimal parameter.
 However, considering that our method will expand the number of negatives with the augmented dark examples, we set m=10 in our experiment.}.
 We set the maximum lengths for queries and passages as $32$ and $128$.
 The dropout rate is set to $0.1$ on the cross-encoder.
 In training, we use AdamW~\cite{Loshchilov2017FixingWD} as the optimizer to train the model.
 We set the batch size as $128$, the peak learning rate as $5e-5$, and the warm-up steps as $100$.
-We set the weight $\lambda$ for the supervised objective as $0.01$.
+We set the weight $\lambda$ for the supervised objective as $0.01$ by varying it in $\{0.001,0.01,0.05, 0.1, 0.5\}$.